bram2w/baserow/docs/technical/undo-redo-guide.md

 1. The root category
 2. The table 20 category
-3. The group 6 category
+3. The workspace 6 category

-For example, if I renamed table 20, then the table_update action would be in group 6 category.
-If I was then looking at table 20 in the UI and pressed undo, the UI would send the group 6 category as one of the active categories as table 20 is in group 6.
+For example, if I renamed table 20, then the table_update action would be in workspace 6 category.
+If I was then looking at table 20 in the UI and pressed undo, the UI would send the workspace 6 category as one of the active categories as table 20 is in workspace 6.
 Meaning I could then undo this rename.
-If i was to first switch to group 5 and press undo, the UI would send group 5 as the category and I wouldn't be able to undo the rename of table 20 until I switched back into a part of the UI where the group 6 category is active.
+If i was to first switch to workspace 5 and press undo, the UI would send workspace 5 as the category and I wouldn't be able to undo the rename of table 20 until I switched back into a part of the UI where the workspace 6 category is active.

 ### Undo Redo Worked Example

-1. User A opens Table 10, which is in Application 2 in Group 1.
+1. User A opens Table 10, which is in Application 2 in Workspace 1.
     1. On page load a ClientSessionId `example_client_session_id` is generated and stored in the `auth` store. (its a uuid normally).
     1. The current category for this page is set in the `undoRedo` store to
-       be: `{root: true, table_id:10, application_id:2, group_id:1}`
+       be: `{root: true, table_id:10, application_id:2, workspace_id:1}`
 1. User A changes the Tables name.
     1. A request is sent to the table update endpoint.
         1. The `ClientSessionId` header is set on the request